 The Manpower, Personnel, and Training Program concentrates on questions about workforce size and composition and the best ways to recruit, train, pay, promote, and retain personnel.
 PAF's research encompasses the total workforce: active duty, guard, reserve, civilian, and contractor personnel.
-The program director is Carl Rhodes.
+The acting program director is Raymond Conley.

 The Resource Management Program analyzes policies and practices in the areas of logistics and readiness; outsourcing, privatization, and contracting; the industrial base; planning, programming, and budgeting; infrastructure; and weapon-system cost estimating.
 The goal of this program is to maximize the efficiency and effectiveness of Air Force operations in a resource-constrained environment.
 Laura Baldwin is the director.